 How do I perform a database search?There are 2 types of database searches inlcuded in the IACUC protocol forms: an alternatives search and a duplication search.
 The alternatives search is a way to determine if there is a less painful or distressful alternative for a procedure or experimental state.
 There are suggested databases offered, but you may also use other scientific databases.
 Keywords should include terms like alternatives, animal model, pain, in vitro, etc. The duplication search is to ensure that this work has not already been performed.
 Any scientific database may be used and keywords should inlcude terms relevant to your study.
 All searches should include a relevant range of years and should be performed within 3-6 months of protocol submission.
 Reviewers do periodically check the database searches.
 For more help on database searches visit the UTSA Libraries for a tutorial on creating, running and evaluating searches.

-In which pain category should I place my animals?The UAB IACUC has 3 categories for pain classification for experimental procedures and conditions: A, B, and C. These categories are defined as follows:
+In which pain category should I place my animals?The UAB IACUC has 3 categories for pain classification for experimental procedures and conditions: C, D, and E. These categories are defined as follows:

 How do I write an animal numbers justification?Writing numbers justifcations for complex protocols or complicated breeding schemes can be challenging.
 Below is a list of common points you should consider when writing your number justification.
 Please also see the Animal Numbers Justification Guidelines for more information.